deeprjs/deepr/README.md

 By using aliases, it is possible to execute a method more than once with different parameters, avoiding name collisions inside the result.

-For example, in the following query, we first call the `movies` method and assign the result to `actionMovies`.
-Then, we call the same `movies` method, with different parameters, and assign the result to `dramaMovies`.
+For example, in the following query, we first call the `movies` method and assign the result to `actionMovies`, then we call the same `movies` method, with different parameters, and assign the result to `dramaMovies`.

 ```json
 {